Working from home offers tons of sustainability benefits.

 A good pen is essential for any office worker.
 However, throwing away plastic pens can harm the environment.

-Biodegradable pens made from recycled materials are a more sustainable choice.
+Pens made from recycled materials are a more sustainable choice.

 2. Adjust Your Thermostat